juneflow-songdo/app_links_module/README.md

 ```
 6. replace [11:22:33:44:55:66...] in [.well-known/assetlinks.json] file with the sha-256 fingerprint you just got.
 7. replace [your.package.name] in [.well-known/assetlinks.json] file with your app package name. ex) com.example.myapp

+### ios part setting
+8. replace [apple team id] in [.well-known/apple-app-site-association] file with your apple team id.
+   - you can find your apple team id membership section in [apple developer account](https://developer.apple.com/account/).
+9. replace [[app bundle id]] in [.well-known/apple-app-site-association] file with your app package name. ex) com.example.myapp

-8. commit and push to github for update cloudflare pages.
+10. commit and push to github for update cloudflare pages.

 ## Android Configuration